 Earning your Associate degree in Medical Office Management can prepare you to take on the many responsibilities associated with directing and coordinating the daily operations of a medical office.
 Like other businesses, healthcare offices require leaders who are equipped with the skills necessary to manage personnel, implement policies and procedures and plan for the future.

-The Medical Office Manager program at Carrington College covers a diverse range of topics as well as specific skills to prepare you for an entry-level position in a variety of healthcare settings.
+The Medical Office Management program at Carrington College covers a diverse range of topics as well as specific skills to prepare you for an entry-level position in a variety of healthcare settings.
 If you have prior education and experience in an allied health field, this program can give you the training you need to take your career to the next level by pursuing a management position in your field or a related healthcare business.
 This program, which can be completed in as few as ten months, offers you:

 - A combination of instruction and discussion, led by experienced instructors

 - A curriculum that includes general education courses and core courses in subjects such as accounting, human resources and customer service